andypiper/my-glitch-in-bio/NOTES.md

   - check contrast when choosing palette
 - Gravatar improvement: if the user adds an email address to settings, generate the Gravatar URL (it is the MD5 hash of an email address)
 - a corner "(i)" icon with a popover to explain what this is / how it was made
+- make the "by way of introduction" a collapsible embedded Toot
+- highlighted code projects

 ### docs